updawg/Alpaca/README.txt

 =============
 Synopsis
 =============
-Gardenia is a Diablo II infinite stash mod that is forked from Yohann Nicolas' PlugY 11.02.
+Alpaca is a Diablo II infinite stash mod that is forked from Yohann Nicolas' PlugY 11.02.
 My mod removes all excess components and provides a much slimmer and maintainable mod that is easier to upgrade to new Blizzard versions, through code reduction, massive refactoring, and redesign.

-In order to increase the maintainability of the mod and provide an optimal experience for whatever version you are playing, Gardenia now only supports a single Diablo II version.
-I'm providing a 1.13d legacy branch that people can use to improve their version of Gardenia if desired.
+In order to increase the maintainability of the mod and provide an optimal experience, Alpaca now only supports a single Diablo II version.
-Players wanting to play older versions of Diablo II should use the older and corresponding Gardenia version.

-Gardenia IS compatible with Cactus.
+Alpaca IS compatible with Cactus.
 So if you want to have separate stashes while you are time traveling, you can.
-Just point Cactus to use "Gardenia.exe" rather than "Game.exe".
-Cactus will automatically point the save directory to the desired version of D2 you want to play (and Gardenia saves the stashes with your characters as well).
+Just point Cactus to use "Alpaca.exe" rather than "Game.exe".
+Cactus will automatically point the save directory to the desired version of D2 you want to play (and Alpaca saves the stashes with your characters as well).

 Cactus Project Page - https://github.com/fearedbliss/Cactus